 Lastly, an electrician connects and tests the system.
 It must be protected with a suitable ground fault protection device.
 Summit’s systems are now ready to protect you, your family and guests, and your property from the dangers of ice dams and icicle formations.

-Self-regulating heater cables are inserted into the slots in the Eave Base Panel
+Self-regulating heater cables are inserted into the slots in the Base Panels

 Tight slots eliminate air gaps for optimal heat conductivity

-The Valley Cover snaps onto the Valley Base
+The Valley/Channel Cover snaps onto the Valley Base